lvittor/monotion/README.md

 ### Considerations
 - We decided to change the implementation proposed in the first presentation of this project, as the deletion process was not efficient and the entire collec tion of users was iterated when a block was trying to be deleted.
-- We decided to share documents publicly instead of shareing them to a certain group of people.
+- We decided to share documents publicly instead of shareing them to a certain group of users.
 - We decided not to allow all users to create a page-type block inside of another public page.
 Only the page owner would be the only one capable of creating a page inside an existing page.